Aleph-Alpha-Research/hat-splitter/README.md

 # hat-splitter

-This is the home of the HAT splitting rule.
-We expose it as a Rust crate with Python bindings so that (1) we can use the same splitting rule in both languages; and (2) we improve performance for inference.
+This is the home of the [Hierarchical Autoregressive Transformer](https://arxiv.org/abs/2501.10322v2) (HAT) splitting rule.
+You can use this to implement training and inference of HAT models.

+We expose it as a Rust crate with
+Python bindings so that (1) we can use the same splitting rule in both languages; and (2) we improve performance for inference.